starlinglab/integrity-backend/README.md

 ## Overview

-The Starling Integrity API provides HTTP endpoints for creating integrity attestations based on incoming data.
+The Starling Integrity Backend provides HTTP endpoints for creating integrity attestations based on incoming data.

 It depends on a binary of Adobe's `claim_tool`, which is planned to be open-sourced.